Special Issue "Autonomous Micro Aerial Vehicles: Methods and Applications"

 Special Issue in Machines: Machine Learning Based Methods for Safety and Control of Human–Robot Interaction

 Special Issue in Drones: Selected Papers from the 2023 International Conference on Unmanned Aircraft Systems (ICUAS 2023)

 Topics: Autonomy for Enabling the Next Generation of UAVs

-Micro aerial vehicles (MAVs) are dominating the current focus of resaerch in robotics.
-Their simplicity in the mechanical structure and the ability to provide a fast deployment and translation in a 3D space, create a novel set of potential radical applications that have never appeared before.
-Moreover, endowing MAVs with proper sensor suites establishes them as a powerful aerial tool for a wide span of applications in infrastructure inspection, public safety surveillance, search and rescue missions, and in the mining and similar industries.
-MAVs have the profound potential to decrease risks to human life and execution time, and increase the efficiency of the overall process, especially when compared to conventional robotic technologies.
+Nowadays, micro aerial vehicles (MAVs) are gaining more and more attention from the scientific community, constituting a fast-paced emerging technology that constantly pushes its limits to accomplish complex tasks.
+The mechanical simplicity and agility of these platforms as well as their capabilities to reach remote distant or inaccessible places, place them in the forefront of robotic advancements.
+Moreover, endowing MAVs with proper sensor suites, will establish them as a powerful aerial tool for a wide span of applications, in infrastructure inspection, public safety surveillance, search and rescue missions, and in the mining industry.
+MAVs have the profound potential to decrease the risks to human life, decrease the execution time and increase the efficiency of the overall process, especially when compared to conventional methods.

 Prof. Dr. George Nikolakopoulos

 Manuscripts should be submitted online at www.mdpi.com by registering and logging in to this website.
 Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
 All submissions that pass pre-check are peer-reviewed.
 Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
 Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the Editorial Office for announcement on this website.